Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Lizardfolk.md

 aliases: ["Lizardfolk"]
 ---
 # Lizardfolk
 *Source: Monster Manual p.
-204. Available in the SRD and the Basic Rules.*
+204, Tasha's Cauldron of Everything.
+Available in the SRD and the Basic Rules.*

 Lizardfolk are primitive reptilian humanoids that lurk in the swamps and jungles of the world.
 Their hut villages thrive in forbidding grottos, half-sunken ruins, and watery caverns.